WHMCS/developer-docs/themes/getting-started.md

 $ cd ~/whmcs/templates/
 ```

-Clone the Six template theme repo into your new template directory:
+Then, clone the repository into your new template directory:

 ```
 $ git clone https://github.com/WHMCS/templates-six.git my-template-name
 ```

-Now begin making your changes
+Next, you can [customise](/themes/customising) your system theme or [order form template](/themes/order-form-templates).

-### Method 2: Non source controlled
+### Method 2: Without Source Control

-Alternatively, if you aren't familiar with GIT Source Control or don't wish to use it, you can simply make a copy of the **Six** template directory.
+Alternatively, if you aren't familiar with Git version control or don't wish to use it, you can make a copy of the template directory within WHMCS.

-1. Copy the `~/templates/six/` directory to `~/templates/yourname/`
+To do this, copy the theme or order form template directory (for example, `~/templates/twenty-one/`) to `~/templates/yourname/`.

 {{% notice info %}}
 Template names should be a single word, consisting of only lowercase letters and numbers.
 {{% /notice %}}

-Now it's time to [customise your theme](/themes/customising).
+Next, you can [customise](/themes/customising) your system theme or [order form template](/themes/order-form-templates).